jimlinntu/ubuntu-on-ubuntu-setup/README.md

 Note: this tutorial can be executed fully through a remote machine with a VNC client (I used RealVNC on macOS) except the step when you need to enable the Virtualization depending on your CPU vendor (say Intel or AMD).

+The core features you will have after walking through this tutorial:

+* Static IP by DHCP mac address binding so that you can easily `ssh` into it.
+* A shared folder between the host and the guest machine.
+* A guest machine that can be accessed by a VNC client (like `VNC Viewer`).

 ## Environment
 * Host machine information:
     * `lsb_release -a`: